atorus-research/Tplyr/README.md

 | ALCOHOL USE          | 0 ( 0.0%)     | 1 ( 0.2%)                  | 0 ( 0.0%)                 |                  1|                                      |                                     |              6|

 Comparisons are specified with two-element character vectors.
-These are simply you comparison group - the first element, and your reference group - the second.
+These are simply your comparison group - the first element, and your reference group - the second.
 This coincides with how you might see risk difference specified in the header of your mock, where you’ll see something like T1-Placebo.
 You can provide as many comparisons as you